ada-school/spring-boot-java-challenge/README.md

 * Take 2-4 hours to implement your project.
 * Use coding best practices.
-* Create and share the Repository used to store your solution.
+* Create a fork of this repo and share your solution when finished.

 ## Coding Challenge  💻